PWRXNDR/Food_Identification_CNN/README.md

 Here I am striving to experiment with the dataset - https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/ which contains different pictures of food.

-I am using this dataset to tackle my knowledge of PyTorch and Convolutional Neural Networks (CNN).
+I am using this dataset to tackle the capabilities of PyTorch and Convolutional Neural Networks (CNN).

 First attempt is focused on building a small imperfect sample with only 3 food categories: Sushi, Pizza, Steak. to understand possible pros and cons of different approaches without killing your computers CPU.